vaibhavsharma77/Fast-Food-Restraunt-Service/README.md

 ## Roadmap

-- Creating an Item Interface consist of item.packing and price info.
+- Creating an Item Interface consist of name of the item.packing and price info.

 - Meal Class will consist of item list,add item info